 ‘Tis the season for in-aisle displays, holiday packaging and Can Can sales.
-As we inch closer to the chaos of the shopping season that occurs between Black Friday and Christmas, it’s essential that products are easily available to consumers.
-While new holiday themed SKUs are great for catching the eyes of consumers, they can also cause issues throughout the supply chain before they reach the stores.
-One way to ensure that your products are available in time for the holiday shopping season is by utilizing Direct Store Delivery.
+As we experience the chaos of the shopping season that occurs between Black Friday and Christmas, it’s essential that products are easily available to consumers.
+While new holiday themed SKUs are great for catching the attention of consumers, they can also cause issues throughout the supply chain before they reach the stores.
+One of the best methods for ensuring that your products are available in time for the holiday shopping season is Direct Store Delivery.
 Direct Store Delivery, or DSD, is a method of transportation that bypasses the traditional retailer distribution center and brings products directly to the individual retail stores.
 While DSD is an extremely useful transportation method, like any mode of transportation there are positives and negatives:

 Timing – To ensure that all those fancy displays are built in a timely manner during peak season, your value-added services department will likely be functioning on a tight timeline.
 Every minute counts during the holiday shopping season and having a Direct Store Delivery transportation solution allows you to bypass distribution centers and get your products into stores quicker, even if the products take longer to leave your warehouse.
 For products with short shelf-life, DSD is essential because it cuts back on the time they spend in distribution.
 Retailers will also appreciate you utilizing DSD because it frees up space and labor during their distribution centers’ busiest season and ensures that products reach stores in time for consumers to purchase them.
 Retailers need your products in stores because if your product is not available, your loyal customers may visit a competitor’s store instead.